unifiedjs/handbook/readme.md

 # unified handbook

-**This is a work in progress**
+**:warning: This is a work in progress**

+The compiler for your content.

 This handbook describes the unified ecosystem.
 It goes in depth about the numerous syntaxes it supports, usage, and practical guides on writing plugins.
+Additionally, it will attempt to define murky, computer science-y concepts that unified attempts to abstract away.

 ## Table of contents